 Windows Management Instrumentation Command-line (WMIC) Tool

 The WMIC tool is deprecated in Windows 10, version 21H1, and the 21H1 semi-annual channel release of Windows Server.
-This tool is superseded by Windows PowerShell for WMI.
-Note: This deprecation only applies to the command-line management tool.
-WMI itself is not affected.
+It is superseded by Windows PowerShell for WMI.
+Note: This deprecation only applies to the command-line management tool; WMI is unaffected.

 List of Updated Tools for Version 21H1?